 The UCLA International Physician Observership Program is an informal observational experience that enables participants to learn procedures, as well as to observe patient rounds and teaching conferences.
 Federal regulations prevent observers from having patient care responsibilities or involvement in any form of volunteer research.
+Please note as an observer, you are not eligible to have a ucla.edu email address and cannot have access to our electronic patient record keeping system.
 All health professionals participating in the UCLA International Physician Observership Program are required to comply with all UCLA Health and David Geffen School of Medicine policies.

 Observerships typically lasts no more than three months.
 A request for periods longer than three months should be explained in the application, the request must be approved by the host department and an explanation of the activities that you will be observing is required from your host MD.